HuangLab-SYSU/block-emulator-x/README.md

 > **To provide more standardized code, facilitate more efficient user-side secondary development, and reduce potential bugs, we have rewritten BlockEmulator since late 2025.
 Finally, we have BlockEmulator-X: an advanced version of BlockEmulator.**

 > **The major contributor of BlockEmulator-X is Mr. YE Guang (叶光).
-Show respect to him.**
+Show respect to him!**

 > **This document outlines the getting-started guideline, design principles, and major updates of the new version of BlockEmulator (i.e., BlockEmulator-X).**

 > **The original version of BlockEmulator is reffered to BlockEmulator v1.0, and BlockEmulator-X is also called BlockEmulator v2.0.**

-> **The document of BlockEmulator v1.0 can be found from [https://github.com/HuangLab-SYSU/block-emulator](https://github.com/HuangLab-SYSU/block-emulator).**
+> **BlockEmulator v1.0 is here: [https://github.com/HuangLab-SYSU/block-emulator](https://github.com/HuangLab-SYSU/block-emulator).**

 ### Background of BlockEmulator

-Initiated by **[HuangLab](http://xintelligence.pro/)**(a research group in the School of Software Engineering, Sun Yat-sen University, China), **BlockEmulator** is a blockchain testbed that enables researchers to verify their proposed new protocols and mechanisms.
+Initiated by **[HuangLab](http://xintelligence.pro/)** (a blockchain research group at Sun Yat-sen University, China), **BlockEmulator** is a blockchain testbed that enables researchers to verify their proposed new protocols and mechanisms.
 It supports multiple consensus protocols, particularly the blockchain sharding mechanism.

-The main purpose of this testbed is to help users (researchers, students, etc.) quickly verify their own blockchain consensus protocols and blockchain-sharding protocols.
+The purpose of this testbed is to help users (researchers, students, etc.) quickly verify their own blockchain consensus protocols and blockchain-sharding protocols.

 **BlockEmulator** is designed as an experimental platform that adopts a lightweight system architecture.
-It simplifies the implementation of industrial-grade blockchains because **BlockEmulator** implements only the core functions of a blockchain, including the transaction pool, block packaging, consensus protocols, and on-chain transaction storage.
+It simplifies the implementation of industrial-grade blockchains by implementing only the core functions of a blockchain, including the transaction pool, block packaging, consensus protocols, and on-chain transaction storage.
 It also supports common consensus protocols, such as Practical Byzantine Fault Tolerance (PBFT).

 In particular, BlockEmulator offers the system-level design and implementation for blockchain-sharding mechanisms.
 For example, the cross-shard transaction mechanisms implemented by BlockEmulator include the following two representative solutions: i) **Relay transaction mechanism** proposed by **Monoxide** (NSDI'2019), and ii) the **BrokerChain** protocol (INFOCOM'2022) [PDF](https://www.researchgate.net/publication/356789473_BrokerChain_A_Cross-Shard_Blockchain_Protocol_for_AccountBalance-based_State_Sharding).